BurstWall.jpg (6918 bytes) Interactive techniques of exposition will increase the viability of online publishing.

 There is a piece of conventional wisdom that says that people won’t read anything online that's longer than about 350 words.
 This is only partly true.

 In the typical way of presenting longer material, the absence of pages to physically turn deprives people of a sense of making progress in their reading.
-They become like kids in the back seat of a car, continually moaning, “Are we almost there yet?”
+They become like kids in the back seat of a car, continually moaning, “Are we there yet?”

 This all changes when a better presentation method is used.